News

-Legend has it the axolotl was not always an amphibian.
-Long before it became Mexico’s most beloved salamander and efforts to prevent its extinction flourished, it was a sneaky god.
+Legend has it that, long before the axolotl became Mexico's most beloved salamander, it was a sneaky god.

 In the Nahua myth of the Fifth Sun, pre-Hispanic god Nanahuatzin threw himself into a fire, reemerged as the sun and commanded fellow gods to replicate his sacrifice to bring movement to the world.